 I’m always on the lookout for good games that will satisfy a diverse group, whether it involves kids, non-gamers, or just a gathering that’s larger than four people - relevant as ever during the holiday season.
-As you might imagine, these tend to be lighter games than take less than an hour to play.
+As you might imagine, these tend to be lighter games than most and take less than an hour to play.
 I want to be able to explain them in 5 minutes or less, engage everyone, and hopefully confuse no one.
 At the bottom, I’m also including some neat compact games that are sure to be a delight in someone’s stocking.

 Players: 2-8, but up to 12 could work.

 Time: 30-45 minutes

 Great for: Casual gatherings, non-gamers, but actually pretty much everyone.

 Medium is a brilliantly simple party game.
 Each turn, 2 players put down cards and try to make an association between two words, melding their minds together in an attempt to say the same word simultaneously.
 Guessing the correct word on the first attempt will land you more points than doing so on the second or third, while failed attempts will at the very least provide some chuckles.
 You can play in teams of 2 or go around in a circle alternating neighbors, which might be preferable in a larger group.
 As soon as I played it, I knew I had to pick up a copy for upcoming holiday events.
 A shout out to David from Winsmith Games for introducing it to me.